USS Detroit (LCS-7)

-USS Detroit (LCS-7) is the fourth Freedom-class littoral combat ship of the United States Navy.
+USS Detroit (LCS-7) was the fourth Freedom-class littoral combat ship of the United States Navy.
 She is the sixth ship to be named after the city of Detroit, Michigan.

 Design

 In 2002, the U.S. Navy initiated a program to develop the first of a fleet of littoral combat ships.
 The Navy initially ordered two monohull ships from Lockheed Martin, which became known as the Freedom-class littoral combat ships after the first ship of the class, USS Freedom.
 Odd-numbered U.S. Navy littoral combat ships are built using the Freedom-class monohull design, while even-numbered ships are based on a competing design, the trimaran hull Independence-class littoral combat ship from General Dynamics.
 The initial order of littoral combat ships involved a total of four ships, including two of the Freedom-class design.
 Detroit is the fourth Freedom-class littoral combat ship to be built.

 Detroit includes additional stability improvements over the original Freedom design; the stern transom was lengthened and buoyancy tanks were added to the stern to increase weight service and enhance stability.
 The ship will also feature automated sensors to allow "conditions-based maintenance" and reduce crew overwork and fatigue issues that Freedom had on her first deployment.